TonbridgeMakerSpace/TonbridgeMakerSpace.github.io/content/about-us/index.md

 # About Tonbridge Maker Space

-Tonbridge Makespace is where member come together to make things, meet people, learn, socialise, and collaborate.
+Tonbridge Makerspace is where members come together to make things, meet people, learn, socialise, and collaborate.
 A place to make your own projects a reality or help others with theirs.

 We believe in bringing people together in a space, where they can explore their craft, with like minded makers, and feel safe to explore new ideas and find new interests.